 Adding fighting and poison to a murder mystery party

-One of our customers recently wrote to us asking which games have combat in them.
+One of of our customers recently wrote to us asking which games have combat in them.

 (I’m not sure if they were looking for games that had combat, or games without combat.
 Not that it matters.)

-We realised we hadn’t made it easy for our customers to work out which games have combat and which ones don’t, so we have added icons (from game-icons.net) to our choosing a game page to make that clear.
+We realised we hadn’t made it easy for our customers to work out which games have combat and which ones don’t, so we have added icons (from game-icons.net) to each games’ page to make that clear.

 We also have our standard rules (combat, poisoning, pickpocket, capturing and arrest) which anyone can use—either for their own games, or to add to a game that doesn’t normally use those rules.